Skip to main content

 Federal Deposit Insurance Corporation (FDIC)

-The Federal Deposit Insurance Corporation, commonly known as the FDIC, provides insurance for customers of depository institutions, such as banks.
-While FDIC insurance will protect cash or cash equivalent accounts, securities, like stocks, bonds, or mutual funds are not protected.
-401(k) plan cash, the assets in your 401(k) account that are in cash or a money-market-like accounts, are aggregated at an omnibus level at the custodian for all 401(k) plans record-kept by Guideline, and combined, would be insured under the FDIC, up to the current maximum limit.
+The Federal Deposit Insurance Corporation, commonly known as the FDIC provides insurance for customers of depository institutions, such as banks.
+While FDIC insurance will protect cash and some types of cash equivalent accounts, securities, including stocks, bonds, and mutual funds are not protected by the FDIC.
+401(k) plan cash, the assets in your 401(k) account that are held in cash or a money-market deposit accounts at a bank may be eligible for FDIC “pass-through” insurance.
+If applicable regulatory requirements are satisfied, each 401(k) plan participant’s non-contingent interest in such deposits is separately insured, up to the current maximum limit of $250,000 per participant.

 Securities Investor Protection Corporation (SIPC)